Overview

 Important

-With v2.4.0 and onwards the NFS servers are deployed with default resource requests.
+With v2.4.0 and onwards the NFS servers are deployed with default resource limits and in v2.5.0 resource requests were added.
 Those won't be applied on running NFS servers, only new ones.

 Assumptions